airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 -   The file descriptor that we want to read from or write to.

-Let\'s look at our reading function first:
+Let\'s look at our reading function first in `read-records.s`:

 ```{.gnuassembler include=resource/asm/read-record.s}
 ```

 It\'s a pretty simple function.
 It just reads data the size of our structure into an appropriately sized buffer from the given file descriptor.
-The writing one is similar:
+The writing one is similar in `write-record.s`:

 ```{.gnuassembler include=resource/asm/write-record.s}
 ```